AS FEATURED ON:

 ADHD (Attention-Deficit/Hyperactivity Disorder) is a neurodevelopmental condition that affects focus, time management, impulse control, and emotional regulation.
-While many people are diagnosed in childhood, countless Californians live into adulthood without realizing their struggles may be related to ADHD.
+While many people are assessed in childhood, countless Californians live into adulthood without realizing their struggles may be related to ADHD.

 With online ADHD assessment, you can bypass long waitlists and avoid travel by connecting with a licensed California provider from the privacy of your own home.
 Evaluations and follow-ups are conducted through secure video calls, ensuring both confidentiality and convenience.